A Colorful Easter Religious Procession in Santiago de Compostela

 The procession attracts a large number of national and international visitors.
 According to statistics from the Pilgrim’s Office, approximately 10% of the total number of pilgrims arriving in Compostela during the year do so during Easter.

-The Easter celebrations play a significant role in bolstering Santiago de Compostela’s status as a major destination for Catholic pilgrims4.
+The Easter celebrations play a significant role in bolstering Santiago de Compostela’s status as a major destination for Catholic pilgrims.
 The city is one of three holy cities in the world where Catholics can earn absolution of their sins by making a pilgrimage.
 The vibrant Easter celebrations add to the city’s spiritual significance and attract pilgrims from around the world.

 Share!